 All three: $4,800

 If you purchase a full script consultation from me, you will be able to purchase any of the packages for a 20% discount off the above prices, as an introductory offer, if booked within 30 days after the consultation.
-Those prices would then look like this:

 In his brutally honest and insightful way, Erik guided me through the process of crafting my characters and story line to maximize their emotional vitality and dramatic arc.
 We started with a beat sheet outlining the basics of the story and ended with a polished ready-for-Hollywood screenplay.
 Erik broke down the screenwriting process into its component parts – everything from choosing a film name, to creating fully realized protagonists and antagonists, to building dramatic tension from the opening image to FADE OUT.
 He then read and provided feedback on draft after draft after draft.
 Oh how I initially resisted many of his suggestions because they meant more work, only to go back to the drawing board and come back with a much stronger end result.